espocrm/documentation/docs/administration/backup-and-restore.md

 ## Restore EspoCRM from a backup

-You can restore EspoCRM from the backup created as described above.
+You can restore the EspoCRM instance from the backup created as described above.

 ### Step 1.
 Unarchive backup files

-To unarchive files, you can use Archive Manager or run the below command.
+To unarchive files, you can use *Archive Manager* or run the below command.
 Files need to be placed in the web-server directory.

 ```bash
 tar -xzf "files.tar.gz" -C /var/www/html
 ```

 where `/var/www/html` is the web-server directory.

 ### Step 2.
 Set required permissions

-The files should be owned by a web-server user and have correct permissions.
+The files should be owned by the web-server user and have correct permissions.
 Please set required permissions by following this [instruction](server-configuration.md#required-permissions-for-unix-based-systems).

 ### Step 3.
 Import database dump

-Database dump should be imported to the same database with the same user credentials, otherwise the correction should be made in the configuration file `ESPOCRM_DIRECTORY/data/config.php`.
+Database dump should be imported to the same database with the same user credentials, otherwise the correction should be made in the configuration file `ESPOCRM_DIRECTORY/data/config-internal.php`.
 To import your database from the dump, run the command below in a terminal:

 ```bash
 mysql --user=YOUR_DATABASE_USER --password=YOUR_DATABASE_PASSWORD YOUR_DATABASE_NAME < db.sql